 Non-hormonal methods include the diaphragm, the cervical cap, male condoms, female condoms, spermicides, and the copper IUD Paragard®.
 Another non-hormonal method is sterilization, a permanent form of birth control that has a failure rate of less than one percent.
 The forms available to women are tubal ligation, tubal implant (Essure®), and hysterectomy.

-In addition to routine contraception, EC is a safe, effective back-up birth control method that can prevent pregnancy after unprotected intercourse or contraceptive failure.
+In addition to routine contraception, Emergency Contraception (EC) is a safe, effective back-up birth control method that can prevent pregnancy after unprotected intercourse or contraceptive failure.
 EC comes in various forms.
-The most commonly-known is Plan B One-Step® and its generics, which can be sold on store shelves to anyone, regardless of age or gender.
+The most commonly known is Plan B One-Step® and its generics, which can be sold on store shelves to anyone, regardless of age or gender.
 This levonorgestrel-based pill is effective for up to 3 days (72 hours) after sex.
-A second EC pill option is ella® (ulipristal acetate), which is available to people of all ages, but requires a prescription from a healthcare provider. ella® is safe and effective for preventing unintended pregnancy for up to five days (120 hours) after sex.
+A second EC pill option is ella® (ulipristal acetate), which is available to people of all ages, but as of spring 2017 still requires a prescription from a healthcare provider. ella® is safe and effective for preventing unintended pregnancy for up to five days (120 hours) after sex.
 Lastly, the copper IUD Paragard® can be used as EC if inserted within 5 days of sexual intercourse.
 Unlike EC pills, ParaGard® is not available OTC and must be inserted by a licensed medical provider.

 Depending on the method, contraception is available at a medical office, at family planning clinics, at school health centers, online, and at pharmacies (either with a prescription or OTC).